What is Customer Success?

 How is customer success different from customer support?

-Support is reactive — it fixes problems when customers report them.
-Customer success is proactive — it prevents problems and drives value before the customer asks.
+Support is reactive.
+It fixes problems when customers report them.
+Customer success is proactive.
+It prevents problems and drives value before the customer asks.
 Support resolves tickets.
 CS drives outcomes.

 When should a company hire for customer success?